AntonioFuziy/DirboxxClone/README.md

 # DirboxxClone
-A clone of a Cloud Storage app frontend
+A clone of a Cloud Storage app frontend using NextJS